MortenLaugesen/PharmaNews/README.md

       portfolio in a new direction.
 No specific capability change was stated as a result of this deal.
-The agreement highlights Lilly's continued investment in the development of treatments for gastrointestinal diseases.
+The agreement highlights Lilly's continued investment in the development of treatments for gastrointestinal disorders.
 With this deal, Lilly aims to further establish its presence in the market for short bowel syndrome treatments.
 No additional details on the expected impact on the industry or the timeline for the development of the GLP-2 agonist were provided in the source text. <o:p></o:p></span></p>
       </div>
       <div style='margin-bottom:6.0pt'>
       <p class=MsoNormal><b><span style='font-size:10.0pt;mso-fareast-font-family: